List of Kamen Rider Ryuki characters: Takeshi Asakura

 Takeshi Asakura (浅倉 威, Asakura Takeshi) is a sadistic, cruel, bloodthirsty, arrogant, and bad-tempered criminal with a reputation for loving the act of fighting and killing during his fits of rage after he murdered his entire family as a child.
-After being represented by Shuichi Kitaoka, who ensured Asakura would remain in prison, the latter joined Shiro Kanzaki's Rider War to satisfy his destructive nature and formed a contract with the giant cobra-themed Mirror Monster Venosnaker (ベノスネーカー, Benosunēkā), becoming Kamen Rider Ouja (仮面ライダー王蛇, Kamen Raidā Ōja).
-With his newfound powers, Asakura breaks out of jail to seek revenge on Kitaoka upon learning of the latter's participation in the Rider War.
+After being represented by Shuichi Kitaoka, who ensured Asakura would remain in prison, the latter joined Shiro Kanzaki's Rider Fight to satisfy his destructive nature and formed a contract with the giant cobra-themed Mirror Monster Venosnaker (ベノスネーカー, Benosunēkā), becoming Kamen Rider Ouja (仮面ライダー王蛇, Kamen Raidā Ōja).
+With his newfound powers, Asakura breaks out of jail to seek revenge on Kitaoka upon learning of the latter's participation in the Rider Fight.
 After receiving Ren Akiyama's help in faking his death to stop the police from interfering with his activities, Asakura kills Kamen Riders Raia and Gai and takes their Contract Monsters as his own.
 However, the police eventually learn the truth, forcing Asakura to settle his grudge against Kitaoka in a final battle, only to learn his opponent had switched places with Goro Yura, leaving the criminal in disarray over being denied the thing he wanted most before the police kill him.
-After Shiro reverses the Rider War, revives the participants, and erases their memories of it, Asakura escapes from prison and goes into hiding.
+After Shiro reverses the Rider Fight, revives the participants, and erases their memories of it, Asakura escapes from prison and goes into hiding.

 Years later, during the events of the web-exclusive series Kamen Rider Outsiders, Asakura became a hired thug for a corrupt politician before he was betrayed and accepts Kamen Rider Odin's offer to participate in a new Rider Fight to evade arrest, which restores his memories in the process.
 Asakura subsequently kills his former employer and wins the Rider Fight before learning of Zein from Kamen Rider Diend and developing an interest in the former.